The Table widget and inline feedback tools can combine to create a powerful platform for teacher comments and student self-assessment.

 If the rubric did not call for student self-assessment, then use the Markbook class controls to collect it.
 This will create a markable worksheet for each student in the Markbook regardless of whether they ever opened it.

-Use the Annotation tool to highlight the text of the mark earned by the student.
+Use your cursor to highlight the text of the mark earned by the student.
 This highlight will appear to the student, too.

-Offer feedback directly on the student's self-assessment by highlighting a word or phrase and clicking on the Annotate icon.
+Offer feedback directly on the student's self-assessment by highlighting a word or phrase and clicking on the Comments icon.
 Inline feedback will appear when the student hovers over the highlighted text.

 Release feedback and answers for the students to review, or request resubmission to offer the students another round of self-assessment.

-Props to Julie Fryer from Mackillop Catholic College Warnervale for coming up with the clever use of the Annotation tool!
+Props to Julie Fryer from Mackillop Catholic College Warnervale for coming up with the clever use of Inline feedback!